-6.4.2 State Environmental Planning Policy No 55 - Remediation of Land
+6.4.3 State Environmental Planning Policy No 55 - Remediation of Land

 State Environmental Planning Policy No. 55 - Remediation of Land applies to all land and aims to provide for a State-wide planning approach to the remediation of contaminated land.
-The application is accompanied and supported by a Preliminary Site Investigation (PSI) or 'Phase 1' assessment, into potential contamination, by JBSG Consultants Pty Ltd. Furthermore, an Environmental Management Plan (EMP) is in place for the land.
-It was most recently updated in March 2019 by the same consultants, JBSG Pty Ltd.
+The application is accompanied and supported by a Geotechnical investigation by JBSG Consultants Pty Ltd.